Robert8944/498Plugin/README.md

 # 498Plugin

+Where the system begins:
+Code structure:
+Compiling:
+Running:

+Project Overview:
 Make Jenkins produce finer grained messages, not just "build passed" or "build failed".
 Currently, when there is a build failure, the only output from Jenkins is a message that says, "Build Passed" or "Build Failed".